Leaders of the New School: 1991-1993: A Future without a Past..., T.I.M.E. (The Inner Mind's Eye) and break up

+On March 13, 1992, A Tribe Called Quest's "Scenario" was issued as a single and received an official music video.
+Additionally, a remix was included as the B-side and featured a newcomer named Kid Hood, who was murdered three days after recording his verse, alongside A Tribe Called Quest and the Leaders of the New School.
+In the same month, "The International Zone Coaster" was released as the third and last single from A Future without a Past....
+On April 11, 1992, the song hit number 1 on the Billboard Hot Rap Singles.
+A live performance of "Scenario" with Leaders of the New School on The Arsenio Hall Show led to greater popularity.

+In January 1993, Leaders of the New School produced and featured on James Brown's single "Can't Get Any Harder".

-The group's second and final album was T.I.M.E. ("The Inner Mind's Eye"), released in 1993, and spawning the fan-favorite singles "What's Next", "Time Will Tell" & "Classic Material".
+The group's second and final album was T.I.M.E. ("The Inner Mind's Eye"), released in 1993, and spawning the singles "What's Next", "Time Will Tell" & "Classic Material".

 As time passed, fans and critics began to focus less on LONS as a group and more on Busta Rhymes as a solo artist.
 During an infamous appearance on the TV show Yo!
 MTV Raps, the group was seen arguing, with member Charlie Brown becoming upset over Rhymes' show-stealing.
 The group soon split up, with Charlie Brown, Dinco D and Milo garnering very limited success individually, while Busta Rhymes' popularity continued to increase.

 The group made an appearance on Rhymes' 1996 debut album The Coming, on the track "Keep It Movin'" and was the last time they would collaborate as a group.
 In July 2012, the group reunited on stage during Busta Rhymes' headlining set at the Brooklyn Hip-Hop Festival, to perform "Case of the P.T.A." and "Scenario" in its entirety with A Tribe Called Quest.
 The group later reunited again in 2015 on the song "We Home" from Busta Rhymes' mixtape The Return Of The Dragon: The Abstract Went On Vacation.